 Marketing your business on social media is a low-cost, low-risk form of marketing that only becomes more important as younger audiences get older and become the prime consumers of most products and services.
 Most young people today were raised with social media platforms and take them for granted as a part of their everyday lives.
-People from a wide variety of demographics regularly use popular platforms like Facebook and Twitter.
+People from a wide variety of demographics regularly use popular platforms like Facebook, Instagram, and X (formerly Twitter).